victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 Then to assess how our first model behaves with this raw data, we compute a composite stack image with imagery, label and predicted mask.

-The colour of the patches means:
+Pixel colors legend:
- - pink: predicted by the model (but not present in the initial labels)
+ - pink: predicted by the model (but not present on the initial labels)
- - green: present in the labels (but not predicted by the model)
+ - green: present on the labels (but not predicted by the model)
- - grey: both model prediction and labels agree.
+ - grey: both model prediction and labels are agree.